In line with industry best practice, a series of studies has been commissioned into the environmental aspects of the proposed quarry extension.

 With the upgrade to the Waye Lane route in stage 0, there will be drainage improvements in the upper catchment of the Balland Stream which will provide increased attenuation and further reduce flood risk for Ashburton.

-As the quarry area increases to the east there will be more water primarily due to rain falling on the enlarged quarry area, but the potential capacity for water storage will also increase and the rate at which water is discharged will remain carefully controlled by the pumping regime.
+As the quarry area increases to the east there will be more water to manage within the quarry, primarily due to rain falling on the enlarged quarry area, but the capacity for water storage will also increase and the rate at which water is discharged will remain carefully controlled by the pumping regime and environmental permit to discharge.

 Water Flow to Kester Brook

-Springs and run-off east of Alston Farm, at Hooks Cross and the quarry extension area flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large culvert east of Caton Cross to join Kester Brook.
+Springs and run-off east of the quarry extension at Alston Farm, from Hooks Cross and Little Barton Farm, flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large culvert east of Caton Cross to join Kester Brook.

-New drainage formed around the overburden bunds will allow natural infiltration and attenuate flow to mitigate flood risk.
+New drainage formed around the overburden bunds will allow convey and attenuate the flow to existing drainage north of the A38 and the culvert near Alston Cross.

 Groundwater, Springs and Abstractions

-As groundwater is pumped from the existing quarry a ‘draw down’ of surrounding groundwater levels is caused.
-This will increase locally as the quarry extends,though the existing quarry already intercepts ground water inflow in the quarry’s north east face.
+Groundwater is pumped from the existing quarry and the volume to be abstracted will increase as the quarry extends.
+The existing quarry already intercepts ground water inflow at mid-height in the quarry’s north east face, though the major component of groundwater inflow is at the quarry’s sump.

-The impact due to the draw-down is not anticipated to be significant because:
+The impact of that abstraction is not anticipated to be significant because:

 - Local springs and abstractions to the north are recharged from higher land to the north.

-- The water which flows into the quarry will continue to be pumped to the Balland Stream.
+- The water which flows into the quarry will continue to be pumped to the Balland Stream, but a proportion could be pumped towards the Kestor Brook if deemed prudent.

-- The water from north east of Alston Farm will flow around the east side of the extension area and so continue to flow into the Kester Brook.
+- The water from north east of Alston Farm will flow around the east side of the extension area and so continue to flow towards the Kester Brook.

 - Watercourse / drainage channel